AdaCore/spark2014/lrm/source/packages.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Variable declarations may have the Input, Output and Part_Of aspects specified directly as part of declaration.
+A generic package instantiation may have a Part_Of aspect.

 .. centered:: **Legality Rules**

 #.
 Input and Output are Boolean aspects.

 #.
-If a variable has the Volatile aspect, then it must also have
+If a variable has the Volatile aspect, then it shall also have
    exactly one of the Input or Output aspects.

 #.
 The Part_Of aspect requires an ``aspect_definition`` which denotes